 Papas case study

 The bilingual archive of Papas, pagarch in the years 660-670’s, has been found in 1922 in a jar in Edfu and transferred in the French Institute in Cairo.
 Roger Rémondon published a hundred of Greek documents in 1953 but the Coptic side was left mostly unstudied.
-Since 2016, a dozen of scholars meet regularly to work on this archive.
+Since 2016, a dozen of scholars meet regularly to work on this archive as part of the project "Edfou au VIIe siècle" (Edfu in the 7th century) with which D-scribes is in close collaboration.
 Most of the papyri were broken into small pieces and the challenge addressed by this case study is to classify and reunite them.

 R. Rémondon, Papyrus grecs d’Apollônos Anô, DFIFAO 19, 1953.These files are downloadable here and will soon be available in the forthcoming IFAO’s Digital Library of out of stock publications.

 A. Boud’hors et A. Delattre, avec la collaboration de L. Berkes, R.-L. Chang, E. Garel, J. Gascou, I. Marthot, G. Ochała, N. Vanthieghem, "Un nouveau départ pour les archives de Papas", BIFAO 117, 2017, p.
 87-124.

 A. Boud’hors et A. Delattre, avec la collaboration de R.-L. Chang, E. Garel, J. Gascou, I. Marthot, G. Ochała, "Papyrus coptes et grecs de la jarre d’Edfou (suite)", BIFAO 118, 2018, p.
 1-46.